tndreka/push_swap/README.md

 ## Overview

-The Push Swap algorithm is designed to sort a list of numbers using only two stacks (Stack A and Stack B) and a limited set of operations.
-The goal is to sort the numbers in ascending order with the fewest operations possible.
-The operations allowed are:
+The Push Swap algorithm sorts a list of numbers using only two stacks, Stack A and Stack B, with a limited set of operations.
+The aim is to sort the numbers in ascending order using the fewest operations possible.
+The following operations are permitted:

 - `sa`: Swap the first two elements of Stack A.
 - `sb`: Swap the first two elements of Stack B.
-- `ss`: Perform both `sa` and `sb` at the same time.
+- `ss`: Perform `sa` and `sb` simultaneously.
 - `pa`: Push the top element of Stack B to Stack A.
 - `pb`: Push the top element of Stack A to Stack B.
-- `ra`: Rotate Stack A (move the top element to the bottom).
+- `ra`: Rotate Stack A (the first element becomes the last one).
-- `rb`: Rotate Stack B (move the top element to the bottom).
+- `rb`: Rotate Stack B (the first element becomes the last one).
-- `rr`: Perform both `ra` and `rb` at the same time.
+- `rr`: Perform `ra` and `rb` simultaneously.
-- `rra`: Reverse rotate Stack A (move the bottom element to the top).
+- `rra`: Reverse rotate Stack A, moving the bottom element to the top.
-- `rrb`: Reverse rotate Stack B (move the bottom element to the top).
+- `rrb`: Reverse rotate Stack B, moving the bottom element to the top.
-- `rrr`: Perform both `rra` and `rrb` at the same time.
+- `rrr`: Perform `rra` and `rrb` simultaneously.

 ## Approach

-The algorithm follows a strategy to sort the elements from Stack A by progressively moving elements into Stack B and performing necessary operations to ensure the list in Stack A becomes sorted.
+The algorithm sorts elements in Stack A by iteratively transferring them into Stack B and then carrying out operations to sort the list in Stack A.

 ### Key Concepts
 - **Stack A**: Initially contains the unsorted list of numbers.
-- **Stack B**: Used temporarily to store elements while Stack A is being sorted.
+- **Stack B**: A temporary repository used to hold elements as Stack A is sorted.
-- **Operations**: Only the operations listed above are allowed, and the goal is to minimize their usage.
+- **Operations**: Only the above-mentioned operations are permitted, and the goal is to minimize their usage.

-In this implementation, both **Stack A** and **Stack B** are represented using a **singular list** (a single linked list).
-Each stack is essentially a linked list where each node points to the next.
-Operations like pushing and popping are performed at the head of the list, simplifying the handling of elements in the stacks.
+In the following implementation, both **Stack A** and **Stack B** are implemented as **single linked lists**.
+Each stack is a linked list where each node points to the next, and operations like push and pop are performed at the head of the list for simplicity.
+Here's how it works:

-### Process
-1. **Move the smallest element to Stack B**: Identify the smallest number in Stack A and rotate the stack until it is at the top.
-Then, push it to Stack B.
+1. **Move the smallest element to Stack B**: Find the smallest number in Stack A and perform the rotation of the stack to bring it to the top.
+Then, push it into Stack B.
-2. **Repeat the process for the next smallest elements**: Continue identifying the smallest numbers, rotating Stack A, and pushing the elements to Stack B until all elements are moved to Stack B.
+2. **Repeat for the next smallest elements**: Continue finding the smallest element, performing rotations in Stack A, and pushing elements to Stack B until all elements are in Stack B.
-3. **Sort Stack B**: Once Stack B is filled with elements, perform the necessary operations to push them back to Stack A in ascending order.
-Stack A will be sorted at the end of this step.
+3. **Sort Stack B**: Once Stack B is filled, perform the required operations to push the elements back to Stack A in ascending order.
+Stack A will be sorted at the end.
-4. **Return sorted list**: The numbers are now sorted in Stack A, and Stack B will be empty.
+4. **Return the sorted list**: After sorting, Stack A will contain the sorted numbers, and Stack B will be empty.

 ## Example: Sorting `[5, 2, 9, 1, 3]`